segmentio/segment-docs/src/connections/destinations/catalog/convertro/index.md

 ---
-title: Convertro
+title: Convertro Destination
 ---

 ## Getting Started

-Our Convertro destination let's you track customer data from either your website data or your mobile data.
+Our Convertro destination lets you track customer data from either your website data or your mobile data.
 When you send data via `analytics.js` we will use Convertro's JS library to send `.identify()` and `.track()` data.

 If you are sending data using our mobile libraries, we will use their server to server API to send `.identify()` and `.track()` data.